LearnCodeWithDurgesh/Kotlin-Yt/module3.md

 ### Lambda

-Kotlin functions are the first class which means they can be stored in variables , passed as an argument , retured from another functions .
+Kotlin functions are the first class which means they can be stored in variables , passed as an argument , returned from another functions .

 The function that takes another function as parameter or return another function is called Higher order functions.